Shivter14/Shivtanium/README.md

 - `charset_L` - Lower case (keycode -> Character)
 - `charset_U` - Upper case (Shift + keycode -> Upper case character)
 - `charset_A` - Alternative (Alt + keycode -> Alternative character)

+> The variable definitions are long strings containing all the possible characters that can be input.

 > You can get a character from a character set using the following expansion method: `!charset_#:~<keycode>,1!`

 > Keycode is a keyboard key value from WinAPI (used in: getInput64.dll, cmdwiz.exe, getInput.exe)